 The 7 biggest mistakes when emptying spill pallets

-It is not uncommon for liquids to leak and it can happen at any time- even when somebody storing the container on a spill has done everything right.
+It is not uncommon for liquids to leak, which can happen at any time- even when somebody storing the container on a spill has done everything right.

 In the event of a leak, you must take immediate action, but do not panic.. safety always comes first.

-The first thing you need to do is assess the risk posed by the leak, and identify any spilled liquid and its quantity.
-Depending on the risk assessment, you may need to shut off and/or evacuate the area.
+First, you need to assess the risk posed by the leak and identify any spilled liquid and its quantity.
+Depending on the risk assessment, you may need to shut off and evacuate the area.
 If necessary, inform the fire brigade and any other auxiliary personnel.

 To be quickly informed about leaks, we recommend using a hazardous substance SpillGuard® warning system.
-This innovative alarm system warns against any leaks via its loud beeping and flashing LED lights.
+This innovative alarm system warns against leaks via loud beeping and flashing LED lights.

 2. Not wearing appropriate protective equipment